x4dqn/OpenARMap/README.md

 - Open datasets for accessibility, robotics, and urban research -->

-At this stage, the repository includes only the Android app for data capture.
-Future components—including cloud processing, metadata generation, and web-based visualization—will be added incrementally as they are developed and tested.
+At this stage, the repository includes the Android app for data capture and the open SplatJSON specification with examples.
+Future components will be added incrementally as they are developed and tested.

 ## Coming Soon: Contributor Login and Cloud Pipeline